cyoo28/stock-datalake/README.md

 * Route53

 ## What were the results?
 The financial articles are available at: [https://findata.ix.ixcloudsecurity.com](https://findata.ix.ixcloudsecurity.com).
 This list is regularly updated.
+The links to the articles on the CNBC website are still available but the internal links to the text data stored in S3 are not.
 ### Issues that still need to be addressed
 One issue that has been observed is that some articles require a premium subscription.
 As a result, the scraper is unable to access these articles and the entry saved to S3 is empty.
 One potential work around is to ignore articles that are inaccesible.
 ### Future projects